wp-plugins/rd-hover-effects/readme.txt

 RD Hover Effects WordPress Plugin is an impressive hover effects powered by pure CSS3.
 Easy to use the beautiful amazing Image Hover Effects for your website.

-You can easily add hover effects using an image & embed them in separate page post or widgets.

 See live demo here: http://demo.wpexpert24.com/rd-hover-effect/